r-lib/pkgdown/tests/testthat/_snaps/check.md

       check_favicons(pkg)
     Condition
       Error in `check_favicons()`:
       !
-Found package logo but not favicons. i Do you need to run `build_favicons()`?
+In logo.svg, found package logo but not favicons. i Do you need to run `build_favicons()`?

 ---